EstefaniaBarron/Booked-back-end/README.md

 ## Project Installation

-_Assuming this repository has been successfully cloned_ To run the contents of this repository:
+_Assuming this repository has been successfully cloned,_

+To run the contents of this repository:

 - Install all dependencies